IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 the database to have a saved function ("stored procedure") named ``generateIdentifierAsSequentialNumber`` with the single return argument ``identifier``.

-For systems using Postgresql 8.4 or older, the procedural language `plpgsql` should be enabled first.
-We have provided an example :download:`here </_static/util/pg8-createsequence-prep.sql>`.

 Please note that ``:IdentifierGenerationStyle`` also plays a role for the "identifier" for files.
 See the section on ``:DataFilePIDFormat`` below for more details.

 .. _:DataFilePIDFormat: